leopers/leopers/README.md

 <h1>Hi 👋, I'm Leonardo Dias</h1>
 <h3 align="center">A passionate and enthusiastic learner...</h3>

-- 🔭 I’m currently working on **eVTOL ITA Drones Team**

-- 🌱 I’m currently learning **Data Science, Computer Vision, Data Structures and Algorithms**
+- 🌱 I’m currently learning **Data Science, Computer Vision, Data Structures and Algorithms and a bunch of Mathematics**

 - 📫 How to reach me **leonardodias2706@gmail.com**